jspann/Hydrogen/README.md

 Yup!
 Look at LICENSE

 ## Is it finished?
 No Way!
 There's always more to do!
-Look at TODO.txt
+Look at docs/TODO.txt